 You’re not going to hear techno-geekspeak from me; I prefer plain English.

 I’ve been giving away my expertise on my blog since 2004.
-As my readers get to know and trust me, some of them hire me – as a brand coach, content writer, or to build a custom website.
+As my readers get to know and trust me, some of them hire me – as a coach for brand development, website content, and email list building.

 My team (yes, I have a team!) works hard to keep our clients’ costs affordable while providing the highest level of personalized, professional attention.